Jahenr/CheatSheets/Tableau_CheatSheet.md

 Tableau:

-        # Connect to a data source (Excel, CSV, SQL, etc.)
+        # Connect to a data source (Excel, CSV, SQL, and others)
                 Data → Connect to Data

         # Create a new worksheet